Dhaiwat10/react-link-preview/README.md

 }
 ```

-You can use any data-source as you like as long as the `customFetcher` function returns a Promise that resolves to an object with the above structure.
+You can use any data-source as you like as long as the `fetcher` function returns a Promise that resolves to an object with the above structure.

 [Example](src/components/LinkPreview/LinkPreview.stories.tsx#L54)